gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

 shell escape but only for trusted executables.

-## `latexminted` and the filesystem
+## `latexminted` and the file system

-Restricted access to the filesystem is one aspect of the requirements for restricted shell escape.
+Restricted access to the file system is one aspect of the requirements for restricted shell escape.
 The restrictions may be summarized as follows, based on the TeX Live configuration file [`texmf.cnf`](https://tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/texmf.cnf?revision=70942&view=markup#l634) plus the changelog for `kpathsea` which mentions the new environment variable [`TEXMF_OUTPUT_DIRECTORY`](https://www.tug.org/svn/texlive/trunk/Build/source/texk/kpathsea/NEWS?view=markup).

-  * Reading:  Disallow reading dotfiles.
+  * Reading:  No restrictions.

-  * Writing:  Restrict writing to the current working directory, `$TEXMFOUT`, and `$TEXMF_OUTPUT_DIRECTORY`, plus their subdirectories.
+  * Writing:  Prohibit writing dotfiles.
+Restrict writing to the current working directory, `$TEXMFOUT`, and `$TEXMF_OUTPUT_DIRECTORY`, plus their subdirectories.

 The exact way that these restrictions are described in the TeX Live sources is somewhat different (for example, disallowing going to parent directories), but